815 KAR 15:025. New installations, general design, construction, and inspection criteria for boilers, pressure vessels, and pressure piping.

 4. Copies of the welding procedures to be used and welding qualification test reports for each welding operator or welder to be used.
 The procedures and tests required in this paragraph shall be made in accordance with the ASME Boiler and Pressure Vessel Code, Section IX, "Welding Qualifications."

-5. If the design exceeds ASME Boiler and Pressure Vessel Code limitation, recognized engineering practices shall be used and identified in the submittal.
+5. If the design exceeds ASME Boiler and Pressure Vessel Code limitation, API 579/ASME FFS-1, 2007 or later edition shall be identified in the submittal.

 6. Design drawings and calculations shall be certified by a professional engineer holding a license acceptable to the boiler inspection section.

-7. The manufacturer of the vessel shall identify the inspection agency responsible for the shop inspections and manufacturer's data reports for the proposed vessel.
+7. The manufacturer of the vessel shall identify the inspection agency responsible for the shop inspections and shall submit an equivalent ASME manufacturer's data report for the proposed vessel.

-8. The shop inspection agency shall furnish the qualifications and experience of the individual inspector or inspectors assigned to make the shop inspections and shall give his jurisdiction commission number.
+8. The shop inspection agency shall furnish the qualifications of the authorized boiler inspector or special inspector assigned to make the shop inspections.

-(2) When the boiler or pressure vessel is completed, a manufacturer's data report, signed by the manufacturer and shop inspector, shall be submitted to the jurisdictional authorities containing the equivalent type data required by the ASME Boiler and Pressure Vessel Code.
+(2) Upon completion of the boiler or pressure vessel, a manufacturer's data report, signed by the manufacturer and shop inspector, shall be submitted to the jurisdictional authorities containing the equivalent type data required by the ASME Boiler and Pressure Vessel Code.
 ASME Boiler and Pressure Vessel Code data report forms shall not be used.

-(3) Upon arrival in the state of Kentucky, the boiler or pressure vessel shall be inspected before installation by a qualified boiler and pressure vessel inspector in the employ of the office to verify that the above provisions have been complied with and that the vessel is properly marked and stamped for identification.
+(3) Upon arrival in the state of Kentucky, the boiler or pressure vessel shall be inspected before installation by a boiler inspector in the employ of the department to verify that the requirements of this section have been complied with and that the vessel is properly marked and stamped for identification.

 Section 6.
 General Requirements.
 (1) Low water fuel cutoff or water-feeding device (low pressure boilers).